jchanunhs/EzPassWebVersion/README.md

 # Ez Pass Application (Web Version)
 Web-based version of the EzPassApplication and was created using Spring Boot and Java EE.

+- Follows MVC design pattern
 - JSP served as the view for the web application.
 - JQueryUI was used to create the tabs and accordion for the webpage.
+- CSS was used to style the web pages.
+- Controllers will redirect users depending on whether they're logged in or need to create their profile.
 - SQL Server was used to store user's data.
-- CSS was used to style the web pages.

-Web Configurations
-- Customers must be logged in to gain access to the customer pages (ex: profile, eztag...etc) otherwise they will be redirected to the login screen.

 Customers are able to
 - Create an account